DotBow/Blender-Launcher/docs/mkdocs/library_folder.md

 **Library Folder** - a directory on hard drive where all downloaded builds are stored.

-## Important Note
+!!! warning

-Don't create **Library Folder** inside UAC protected folders like **Program Files**. \
+    Don't create **Library Folder** inside UAC protected folders like **Program Files**.
 It is recommended to create a new directory on a non system drive or inside user folder like **Documents** to avoid any file collisions and have a nice structure.

 ## Structure